Z3ZEL/products/PixelArtUvMapper/Classes.md

 public Texture2D BuildMap()
 ```

 > Build the map texture from the input texture and the regions.
-Return the map texture
+Return the map texture.
+This class is used by the Map Builder window to build the map texture.
+You can use it by yourself but it's not recommended.

 __Output__